AnnMarieW/dash-more-components/README.md

 1. __Clipboard__:  Copies text to the clipboard.

-2. __Timer__:  This component has all the features of dcc.Interval plus some new properties that add countdown and stopwatch features to enhance UI and app performance.
+2. __Timer__:  The Timer component has all the features of dcc.Interval plus some new properties that add countdown and stopwatch features to enhance UI and app performance.
 This is ideal for triggering a callback after a certain amount of time or at a selected date or time.